Loc$^2$: Interpretable Cross-View Localization via Depth-Lifted Local Feature Matching: Experiment

 \subsection{Ablation Study}

 Our main ablation study focuses on two key design choices: (1) the coordinate assignment strategy (Sec.~\ref{sec:pose_estimation}), comparing using all points within the depth range versus only the topmost points along height; and (2) the effect of ignoring scale in Procrustes alignment (reducing our formulation to the orthogonal Procrustes of~\citet{xia2025fg,barroso2024matching}).
 As shown in Tab.~\ref{tab:ablation}, explicitly selecting the topmost points does not improve localization accuracy.
 The side view of an object’s top does not necessarily exhibit the most consistent semantics with the aerial image.
 Therefore, enforcing the use of topmost points may hinder cross-view localization.
 For scale-awareness, excluding scale forces the model to align features strictly to metric depth predictions, which are imperfect.
 Allowing the model to also estimate scale from correspondences yields more accurate and robust matching.
 Moreover, without modeling scale, the method cannot support relative depth predictors, as orthogonal Procrustes assumes that all coordinates lie in the same scale space.
+Additional ablation study on other hyperparameters in both inference and training is included in Appendix.~Sec.~A.